 Limoneira has agreed to reimburse the Company for certain allocated infrastructure costs incurred by the Company which benefit the Retained Property and certain adjacent real property owned by Limoneira commonly referred to as East Area 2, as defined in the Retained Property Development Agreement between the Company and Limoneira.
-Through October 31, 2019, no such reimbursable costs had been allocated or billed for reimbursement to Limoneira.
-Costs incurred related to such development and subject to such future reimbursement from Limoneira are classified within land held for development and sale.
+Through October 31, 2020, no such costs have been billed for reimbursement to Limoneira.
+Costs incurred related to such development and subject to reimbursement from Limoneira are classified within land held for development and sale.